-Acanthaster planci, more commonly known as the Crown-of-Thorn starfish, is a voracious predator which feed on stony coral polyps.
-The starfish gets it’s name from the toxic thorn-like spines covering it’s body, which resemble a biblical “crown of thorns”.
+Acanthaster planci, more commonly known as the Crown-of-Thorn starfish, is a voracious predator which feeds on stony coral polyps.
+The starfish gets its name from the toxic thorn-like spines covering its body, which resemble a biblical “crown of thorns”.

 If you happen to come across one of these starfish DO NOT touch the body or long spines as this can cause a severe sting, pain, and swelling that can last for hours or days.
-We have even met people who have had an accidental run in with the starfish and years later can still feel parts of the spine left in their fingers or hand; you’ve been warned!
+We have even met people who have had an accidental run-in with the starfish and years later can still feel part of the spine left in their fingers or hand; you’ve been warned!

-One or two Crown-of-Thorn starfish on a reef may be arguably beneficial for biological diversity as they keep down the growth of fast growing coral species and leave space for other, slow growing corals.
-However as the starfish population multiplies or the starfish begin eating coral tissue faster that it can grow back a devastating Crown-of-Thorn (COTS) outbreak can occur.
-It is not known exactly what causes a COTS outbreaks, however scientist agree it could have something to do with increased levels of nutrient in the water due to agriculture run off or warming oceans, leading to a plankton bloom which is a necessary food source for starfish larvae.
+One or two Crown-of-Thorn starfish on a reef may be arguably beneficial for biological diversity as they keep down the growth of fast-growing coral species and leave space for other, slow-growing corals.
+However, as the starfish population multiplies or the starfish begin eating coral tissue faster than it can grow back a devastating Crown-of-Thorn (COTS) outbreak can occur.
+It is not known exactly what causes a COTS outbreaks, however, scientists agree it could have something to do with increased levels of nutrients in the water due to agriculture runoff or warming oceans, leading to a plankton bloom which is a necessary food source for starfish larvae.

 A COTS outbreak can have devastating impacts to an entire coral reef, and depending on the event the ravenous starfish could wipe out nearly all living corals.
 Crown-of-Thorns are among some of the larges starfish species, generally 25-35cm (10-14inch) in diameter and can grow to a size of 80cm (31inch), this makes them easy to spot on a reef and recently we have been seeing some new methods for controlling COTS outbreaks.